Productive hobbies–is that even a thing? You bet!

 Volunteering can take many forms.
-Meaning you can probably combine it with one or two of your other favorite hobbies as well and create a super hobby!
+This means you can probably combine it with one or two of your other favorite hobbies as well and create a super-hobby!
 For example, do you love to read?
-Why not volunteer to read aloud at the old folks home near your house?
+Why not volunteer to read aloud at the nursing home near your house?

 Can’t stop working?
-Well at least use your free time to build a second revenue stream.
+Maybe you can use your free time to build a second revenue stream.
 You know, the whole diversify thing.
 If it works out, you could even start a side business that also incorporates one of the other hobbies on this list.

 If you love the outdoors, become a wilderness guide on the weekends.
 Accomplished musician?
-Teach lessons after work.
+Give lessons after work.

 Many people will find this productive hobby suggestion to be terrifying.
 We totally get where you’re coming from!
 But improv is an incredible way to exercise creativity and build confidence.
 After all, there’s no script.

 It will also teach you to handle the unpredictability of life–a very important skill since, you know, life is completely unpredictable.
 And while it may be scary at first, many people discover a true love for improv and pursue it as a hobby for many, many years.

 Seems like every person with a smartphone and an Instagram account thinks they’re a world-class photographer.
 They’re usually not.
 But that shouldn’t deter you from pursuing photography as a hobby.

 This art form can be incredibly therapeutic and can reduce stress levels.
 It also allows you to explore your creativity, look at the world from new angles and improve focus.
 Sounds like a winning hobby to us!